HG2051-ntu/HG2051-ntu.github.io/src/environment-setup.md

 Now that the software is installed, we need a place to work in.
-This workspace is a folder (directory) somewhere on your computer (e.g., on the Desktop or whatever makes sense to you).
-Create it in whatever method you like (e.g., in Windows Explorer or Finder or in a terminal).
+This workspace is a folder (directory) somewhere on your computer (e.g., on the Desktop or wherever makes sense to you).
+Create it in any method you like (e.g., in Windows Explorer or Finder or in a terminal).
-For these instructions I will assume you named it "HG2051".
+For these instructions I will assume you named it **"HG2051"**.
 This also assumes that you know what folders are and how files/folders are organized on your computer.
-We will be going over the basics of this in the first week of class, but for now you should try to avoid folder names with spaces in them.
+We will be going over the basics of this in the first week of class, but to make it easier you should avoid folder names with spaces in them.

 Once your folder is created, open Visual Studio Code and open the folder you